 If you’re looking for an unusual story to tell at your next dinner party, how about the time you stayed at the Chrissiesmeer jail cell.
 At your own will.
 A few years ago, Ton bought and converted the sandstone Chrissiesmeer jail cell into the Jailbird Guesthouse, with the charge office as your kitchen and dining room.

 As the sun begins to rise the next day, Picalilly walks with me to Lake Chrissie.
 But soon enough she forgets about me as she chases the deer grazing beneath the oak trees.
-Then it’s onto the guineafowls and the cows.
+Then she’s onto the guinea fowls and the cows.
 She also disperses the Bontebok and splashes in the water to startle the flamingos into flight, so that I can get a good photo.

 Drop by Oom Ben from the Frog coffee shop, who will regale you with his many fishing stories over Tannie Miems’ delectable baked goodies.
 He knows the best places to catch bass and carp.

 Before I leave, I ask Dave about the farmer and his animals.
 The answer is simple enough: he was merely walking them to a nearby meadow to graze for the day.
 Sometimes, us city folk need a bit of fresh air to remind ourselves what life in the country is all about.